GHDDI-AILab/Targeting2019-nCoV/README.md

 # Targeting 2019-nCoV: GHDDI Info Sharing Portal
 This is a public repo for information sharing portal about nCov/SARS/MERS for drug discovery community, initiated by [GHDDI](http://www.ghddi.org)

-We're continuously releasing scientific materials to help scientific community fight this nCov pandemic, including curated data, updated research reports, discussions etc. You can find these materials at
+We're continuously releasing scientific materials to help the scientific community fight this COVID-19 pandemic, including curated data, updated research reports, discussions etc. You can find these materials at

 **Portal URL: https://ghddi-ailab.github.io/Targeting2019-nCoV/**